kinto-b/karten-cli/README.md

 ## Basic usage

-The core of the application is a function which sends a word to the Google Gemini and requests back a flashcard.
+The core of the application is a function which sends a word to Google Gemini and requests back a flashcard.

 ```bash
 $ karten card befassen